IsaKiko/D3-visualising-data/06-json.md

 When we start creating our data for the plot, this is the structured (and nicely annotated) data format that we want.
-In order to store our data outside of the scripting environment, we need to convert them into a string.
+In order to store our variable outside of the scripting environment, we need to convert it into a string.

 JavaScript provides an easy way to do this.
-Data can get converted using `JSON.stringify()`.
+Variables can get converted from objects/arrays to strings using `JSON.stringify()`.
 To convert our list of cats to a string, type

 ~~~{.js}